Jan 12, 2022

 For questions about accessibility or to request accommodations, contact Extension Communications and Marketing at 334-844-5696 or extcomm@aces.edu.

-The tool includes the most common insect pests and connects those to the best practices of prevention.
-Insects that this tool covers include scale and European red mite, lesser peachtree borer, thrips, and many more.
-Farmers can slide the chart to view active ingredients that works best for each insect pest, and when and how to apply it.
+The tool includes the most common chewing and sucking insect pests and connects those to the best practices of prevention or exclusion.
+Insects that this tool covers include tomato fruitworm, grasshopper, cutworm, thrips, and many more.
+Farmers can view systems-based practices, mechanical and physical tactics, and which biorational insecticides will work best before outbreak status.

 To order a slide chart, contact Ayanava Majumdar at azm0024@aces.edu.
 You can also get a copy from any commercial horticulture regional Extension agent.